mrverdant13/coverde/README.md

 The resulting trace file is the `filtered.lcov.info` file, located in the `coverage` folder in the root folder of the project.

+---

+# CI integration for coverage checks

+If your project uses GitHub Actions for CI, you might already know [very_good_coverage][very_good_coverage_link], which offers a simple but effective method for coverage validation.

+However, adding coverage checks to CI workflows hosted by other alternatives is not always that straightforward.

+To solve this, after enabling Dart or Flutter in your CI workflow, according to your project requirements, you can use `coverde` and its `check` tool by adding the following commands to your workflow steps:

+- `dart pub global activate coverde`
+- `coverde check <min_coverage>`

 [codecov_badge]: https://codecov.io/gh/mrverdant13/coverde/branch/main/graph/badge.svg
 [codecov_link]: https://codecov.io/gh/mrverdant13/coverde
 [dart_ci_badge]: https://github.com/mrverdant13/coverde/workflows/Dart%20CI/badge.svg